yeohhq/tp/docs/UserGuide.md

 Format: `undo`

 <div markdown="span" class="alert alert-primary">
-:information_source: **Things to Note:**
+:information_source: **Things to Note:** <br />
-* This command has no keywords
+* This command has no keywords <br />
-* This command does not work with filter commands (`a-completed`,`a-missed`,`a-upcoming`,`a-today`,`a-find`,`a-list`) as its implementation purpose is to assist the user in undo-ing his changes, filter commands do not make changes to the data.
+* This command does not work with filter commands (`a-completed`,`a-missed`,`a-upcoming`,`a-today`,`a-find`,`a-list`) <br />
+  as its implementation purpose is to assist the user in undo-ing his changes, filter commands do not make changes to the data. <br />
-  It also does not work with `p-edit` as the design requires patient details to be accurate as of time schedule, such that the records can accurately reflect the patient's conditions at the time of the appointment.
+  It also does not work with `p-edit` as the design requires patient details to be accurate as of time schedule, such that the <br />
+  records can accurately reflect the patient's conditions at the time of the appointment. <br />
-* A list of commands that can be undone can be found in the table under Command Summary.
+* A list of commands that can be undone can be found in the table under Command Summary. <br />
 * This command can be succeeded by a `redo` command
 </div>